 If you are the beneficial owner of shares held in street name, your broker will not have discretionary voting authority to vote those shares with respect to the election of directors (Proposal No. 1).
 Therefore, if you do not furnish your broker with voting instructions, a broker non-vote will result and your shares will not be voted on Proposal No. 1.

-Brokers holding your shares in their name will have discretionary voting authority to vote those shares with respect to the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2012 (Proposal No. 2) without instruction from you, and, accordingly, broker non-votes will not occur with respect to Proposal No. 2.
+Brokers holding your shares in their name will have discretionary voting authority to vote those shares with respect to the ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2013 (Proposal No. 2) without instruction from you, and, accordingly, broker non-votes will not occur with respect to Proposal No. 2.
+If you are a shareholder of record and you do not cast your vote, no votes will be cast on your behalf on any of the items of business at the annual meeting.